Conservative Maltsev Constraint Satisfaction Problems: Introduction

 \subsection{Our contributions}

 We show that conservative Maltsev CSPs can be expressed in an extension of symmetric linear Datalog by operators for testing feasability of linear equations over the two-element field $\mathbb Z_2$.
 In particular, they can be expressed in the already mentioned Least Fixed Point Logic with a rank operator for ${\mathbb Z}_2$.
-Our result implies that conservative Maltsev CSPs are in the complexity class $\oplus$L; this class contains all problems that can be solved by a Turing machine with a work tape of logarithmic size in the sense that the positive instances of the problem are precisely those where the machine has an even number of accepting computation paths.
-In fact, conservative Maltsev CSPs are either in L (deterministic logspace) or they are complete for $\oplus$L, so we have a full complexity classification up to logspace reductions.
+Every problem that can be expressed in this variant of Datalog is in the complexity class $\oplus$L; hence, our results show that conservative Maltsev CSPs are in the complexity class $\oplus$L. This complexity class contains all problems that can be solved by a Turing machine with a work tape of logarithmic size in the sense that the positive instances of the problem are precisely those where the machine has an even number of accepting computation paths.
+In fact, conservative Maltsev CSPs are either in L (deterministic logspace) or they are complete for $\oplus$L, so we have a full complexity classification up to logspace reductions (Theorem~\ref{thm:dicho}).
 Our proof has several parts: